-- (a) The department may review project plans and specifications to ensure the following objectives: - (1) Maintenance, repair, and replacement costs shall be minimized during the useful life of the rental housing development through use of durable, low maintenance materials and equipment and design features that minimize wear and tear. - (2) Operating costs shall be minimized during the useful life of the rental housing development.

-- (3) Tenant security shall be enhanced through features such as those designed to prevent or discourage unauthorized access and to allow for ready monitoring of public areas. - (4) Unit sizes, amenities, and general design features shall not exceed the standard for new developments rented at or below the market rent in the area of the project, and unit density shall not be substantially less than the average for new developments with such units. - (b) The sponsor shall ensure that the construction work for the project shall be performed in a competent, professional manner at the lowest reasonable cost consistent with the project's scope, design and locality and not in excess of the total funds available. - (c) The sponsor shall enter into a written contract for the construction or rehabilitation work with a contractor having the appropriate state license.
-The contract shall be subject to the prior approval of the department to determine compliance with program requirements. - (d) The construction contract shall be a completely integrated agreement containing all the understandings, covenants, conditions and representations between the parties which specifies a total contract price consistent with the project budget approved by the department.
+- (a) The department may review project plans and specifications to ensure the following objectives: - (1) Maintenance, repair, and replacement costs shall be minimized during the useful life of the rental housing development through use of durable, low maintenance materials and equipment and design features that minimize wear and tear. - (2) Operating costs shall be minimized during the useful life of the rental housing development. - (2) Tenant security shall be enhanced through features such as those designed to prevent or discourage unauthorized access and to allow for ready monitoring of public areas. - (4) Unit sizes, amenities, and general design features shall not exceed the standard for new developments rented at or below the market rent in the area of the project, and unit density shall not be substantially less than the average for new developments with such units. - (b) The sponsor shall ensure that the construction work for the project shall be performed in a competent, professional manner at the lowest reasonable cost consistent with the project's scope, design and locality and not in excess of the total funds available. - (c) The sponsor shall enter into a written contract for the construction or rehabilitation work with a contractor having the appropriate state license.
+The contract shall be subject to the prior approval of the department to determine compliance with program requirements.